 A mixture of Victorian and interwar terraced housing, situated between Wood Green and Palmers Green

 The 370-acre Bowes Farm estate, much of which was woodland, survived until the end of the 18th century.
-Thereafter, the Ecclesiastical Commissioners, who had succeeded St Paul’s as the landowners, began to lease plots of land for the building of large houses, and later in the century sold them for the building of much smaller ones.
+Thereafter, the Ecclesiastical Commissioners, who had succeeded St Paul’s as the landowners, began to lease plots of land for the building of large houses.

 Postal districts: N11, N13 and N22

 Population: 14,051 (Enfield’s Bowes ward, 2011 census)

 Station: Great Northern (zones 3 and 4)